 Strengths and limitations

 Strengths of this study include the large data set, incorporating over 10,000 diagnostic encounters from Victoria, Australia and Ontario, Canada.
 The data were systematically collected using piloted data collection forms from up to 100 consecutive patient visits per participating chiropractor.
 Data were collected prospectively, with the chiropractor completing the data collection form during the consult with the patient.
 Data on use of therapeutic interventions were collected using a systematic tick-box approach for most interventions assessed; however, free-text data entry for other interventions (e.g., advice/education, exercise prescription) may have introduced measurement error with possible under-reporting of use.
 Patient diagnosis was recorded using free-text due to the wide variety of potential diagnoses.
-However, potential variation of interpretation of free-text data entries between researchers categorising the data was limited by using an established coding system [13], with appropriate modifications for chiropractic-specific terminology [11].
+However, potential variations in interpretation of free-text data entries between researchers categorising the data were limited by using an established coding system [13], with appropriate modifications for chiropractic-specific terminology [11].
 A cross-sectional study design was used, with the independent and outcome variables collected during the same patient visit.
 Cross-sectional study designs are typically limited in their ability to capture the temporality of an association, i.e., it is unknown whether the independent variable preceded the outcome variable or not.
 However, in this study the outcome variable (choice of treatment) is related to a clinical decision made by the chiropractor, where they would already be aware of the collected independent variables (e.g., patient age, sex, work-related complaint).
 Therefore, it is likely that temporal associations between the independent and outcome variables are present.

 A random selection of chiropractors was approached to participate in the COAST and O-COAST studies; however, participant response rates of 33% [8] and 35% [9], respectively, may have introduced selection bias.
 Participating chiropractors were broadly representative of chiropractors in Victoria and Ontario in terms of age, sex, and years in practice [8, 12].
 A higher percentage of chiropractors in COAST and O-COAST were involved in teaching compared to Australian registered chiropractors, where approximately 1% are involved in teaching [19].
 Data collected in Australia and Canada were combined in this analysis to enable exploration of differences between regions.
 While the study processes and data collection methods were similar, two therapeutic interventions (modalities, acupuncture) were collected with free-text entry in COAST and tick-box entry in O-COAST, potentially explaining some of the differences in intervention use for modalities and acupuncture observed between the two cohorts.